The Definitive Guide to Flutter App Development!

 Introduction to APIs and Networking:

-APIs can return data in various formats, including XML, CSV, and JSON.
-JSON, or JavaScript Object Notation, is a lightweight data-interchange format that is easy to read and write.
+Data can be returned via APIs in XML, CSV, and JSON, among other forms.
+JavaScript Object Notation, or JSON, is a simple, lightweight format for exchanging data that is easy to read and write.

 Making API Calls: